Tarinaolalz/Tarina-s-gamerpad/README.md

 # Tarina-s-gamerpad
 simple wasd keypad with volume control, led lights and a special key
 ## Design Process
-i wanted to make a keyboard that i could use so i thought i should make a wasd keypad that i can use to ply games. the process was very long and tiring but it was kinda fun. i thought to add extra stuff like leds, a volume knob and an extra key just because i didnt want it to be basic.
+i wanted to make a keyboard that i could use so i thought i should make a wasd keypad that i can use to play games. the process was very long and tiring but it was kinda fun. i thought to add extra stuff like leds, a volume knob and an extra key just because i didnt want it to be basic.

 ## PCB
 here is a picture of my schematics

 ![alt text](image.png)

-it didnt take too long for me to put this together since i had the guide to help me out. here is a picture of my pcb :
+it didnt take too long for me to put this together since i had the guide to help me out.

+here is a picture of my pcb :

 ![alt text](image-1.png)

 i had practiced using kiCAD beforehand so creating the pcb wasnt such a hard process

 ## Case